TLS10GC-IP Core Datasheet

 For fatal alert level (AlertCode[15:8]=0x02), the connection will be closed.
 TLS10GC-IP is designed to handle alert messages in 2 ways according to who sends the closure information and errors.

-Figure 6: Alert signals behavior in case of client send alert message
+Figure 7 Alert signals behavior in case of client send alert message

 In case of server sending the alert messages, server will close the connection, which results in TCPConnOn de-asserted to ‘0’.
 TLS10GC-IP will stop sending data to TCP (stop Tx operation) and process only Rx operation until the alert message sent by server is found or there is no available data in RxBuffer.
-Once TLS10GC-IP finds the alert message, TLSAlertCode is set to the alert code from alert message and TLSAlertInt is asserted to ‘1’, as shown in Figure 7.
+Once TLS10GC-IP finds the alert message, TLSAlertCode is set to the alert code from alert message and TLSAlertInt is asserted to ‘1’, as shown in Figure 8.

-Figure 7: Alert signals behavior in case of server send alert message
+Figure 8 Alert signals behavior in case of server send alert message

 In case of receiving close_notify from server, the connection is not closed.
 TLSAlertInt is asserted to ‘1’ and TLSAlertCode is set to 0x0100 (close_notify).
 Rx data after close_notify alert will not be processed following RFC8446 standard.
-If there are available TxData in UserTxBuffer, Tx operation still processes until user sends close command to TCP/IP offload engine, as shown in Figure 8.
+If there are available TxData in UserTxBuffer, Tx operation still processes until user sends close command to TCP/IP offload engine, as shown in Figure 9.

-Figure 8: Alert signals behavior in case of receiving close_notify message
+Figure 9 Alert signals behavior in case of receiving close_notify message

-If the connection is closed while Tx operation is processing and TLS10GC-IP cannot find any alert message from server, TLSAlertCode is set to abnormal_close (0x0252), and TLSAlertInt is asserted to ‘1’, as shown in Figure 9.
+If the connection is closed while Tx operation is processing and TLS10GC-IP cannot find any alert message from server, TLSAlertCode is set to abnormal_close (0x0252), and TLSAlertInt is asserted to ‘1’, as shown in Figure 10.

-Figure 9: Alert signals behavior in case of abnormal_close
+Figure 10 Alert signals behavior in case of abnormal_close

 · User Tx interface

 The circular buffer concept is applied to prepare Tx Data.
 The position of available data is indicated by write pointer (WrPtr) and read pointer (RdPtr).
 WrPtr points to the next address in byte unit to write and RdPtr points to the next address in byte unit to read.
-When RdPtr points to the same address as WrPtr, it means this circular buffer is empty, as shown in Figure 10a.
-For example, if WrPtr points to address 6 and RdPtr points to address 2, as shown in Figure 10b, that means 4-byte data are available from address 2 to 5.
-When RdPtr points at WrPtr-1, it means this circular buffer is full, as shown in Figure 10c.
+When RdPtr points to the same address as WrPtr, it means this circular buffer is empty, as shown in Figure 11a.
+For example, if WrPtr points to address 6 and RdPtr points to address 2, as shown in Figure 11b, that means 4-byte data are available from address 2 to 5.
+When RdPtr points at WrPtr-1, it means this circular buffer is full, as shown in Figure 11c.

-Figure 10: Example of write pointer and read pointer of circular buffer
+Figure 11 Example of write pointer and read pointer of circular buffer

 TLSTxUserWrPtr[13:0] is used as WrPtr and TLSTxUserRdPtr[13:0] is used as RdPtr.
 When the connection is established (TCPConnOn = ‘1’), TLSTxUserRdPtr[13:0] is set to the same address as TLSTxUserWrPtr[13:0] to clear data in UserTxBuffer for the new connection.
 User can prepare Tx Data for sending through the network by writing data via ram interface (using TLSTxUserDataWrEn, TLSTxUserDataIn[127:0], TLSTxUserAddr[13:4] and TLSTxUserByteEn[15:0]).
 Then user moves TLSTxUserWrPtr[13:0] to indicate TLS10GC-IP that there are available data in UserTxBuffer.
 Then TLS10GC-IP operates in data transfer phase, the TxData as much as available in buffer memory will be encrypted and transmitted as most as TLS maximum packet size which is 4KB/packet.

 For example, user writes 68-byte data to UserTxBuffer at address TLSTxUserAddr[13:4]=0x00-0x04 and moves TLSTxUserWrPtr to 0x44.
 It means that there are 68-byte data available in UserTxBuffer.
-TLS10GC-IP operates 68-bytes data and moves TLSTxUserRdPtr to 0x44 to indicate that 68-bytes TxData is already operated, as shown in Figure 11.
+TLS10GC-IP operates 68-bytes data and moves TLSTxUserRdPtr to 0x44 to indicate that 68-bytes TxData is already operated, as shown in Figure 12.
 When user wants to send next 45-byte data, TLSTxUserDataIn[127:0] is written to TLSTxUserAddr=0x04 and TLSTxUserByteEn[3:0] is set to 0xFFF0 to start writing at address 0x44 in byte unit.
-User must start writing the next data at TLSTxUserWrPtr, as shown in Figure 11.
+User must start writing the next data at TLSTxUserWrPtr, as shown in Figure 12.

-Figure 11: Example timing diagram for writing data 68 and 45 bytes to TLS10GC-IP
+Figure 12 Example timing diagram for writing data 68 and 45 bytes to TLS10GC-IP

 · TCP Tx interface

 When there are available TxData from user, Tx operation is started.
 TxData is encrypted to 16kB-Buffer, called TLSTxBuffer, and transferred from TLSTxBuffer to TCP/IP offload engine via simple streaming data interface.
 TCPTxValid and TCPTxByteEn[3:0] is used for indicating that which byte of TCPTxData[31:0] is valid.
-As shown in Figure 12, when TCPTxData (D0-D25) is valid 4 bytes, TCPTxByteEn[3:0] is set to 0xF.
+As shown in Figure 13, when TCPTxData (D0-D25) is valid 4 bytes, TCPTxByteEn[3:0] is set to 0xF.
 When TCPTxData (D26) is valid only 2 bytes, TCPTxByteEn[3:0] is set to 0x3.
-In case of TCP/IP offload engine is not ready to receive new TxData (TCPTxReady=’0’), TCPTxValid, TCPTxByteEn and TCPTxData are hold the same value (0xF and D32, respectively) until TCPTxReady is asserted to ‘1’.
+In case of TCP/IP offload engine is not ready to receive new TxData (TCPTxReady=‘0’), TCPTxValid, TCPTxByteEn and TCPTxData are hold the same value (0xF and D32, respectively) until TCPTxReady is asserted to ‘1’.
 TCPTxEOP and TCPTxPSH is asserted to ‘1’ at the last clock of data to indicate the end of packet and set push flag to TCP packet, respectively.

-Figure 12: Example timing diagram of TLS10GC-IP transmits 106 bytes and 38 bytes to TCP/IP
+Figure 13 Example timing diagram of TLS10GC-IP transmits 106 bytes and 38 bytes to TCP/IP

 · TCP Rx interface

 TLS10GC-IP is designed to receive RxData from TCP/IP offload engine via simple streaming data interface and store RxData in 64kB-buffer, called TLSRxBuffer.
 TLS10GC-IP uses TCPRxByteEn[3:0] and TCPRxValid to indicate that which byte of TCPRxData[31:0] is valid.
 When there are RxData transferred from TCP/IP offload engine, TCPRxBufWrCnt[15:0] is increased by the number of received data.
 TCPRxBufWrCnt[15:0] shows the number of data which are not processed in TLSRxBuffer and can be used for computing the window size returned to target device in TCP ACK packet.
 When there are available RxData in TLSRxBuffer, Rx operation is started.
 RxData in TLSRxBuffer will be decrypted and the decrypted RxData is written in UserRxBuffer.
-After that TCPRxBufWrCnt[15:0] is decreased by the number of decrypted data, as shown in Figure 13.
+After that TCPRxBufWrCnt[15:0] is decreased by the number of decrypted data, as shown in Figure 14.

-Figure 13: Example timing diagram of TLS10GC-IP receives data 40 bytes and 6 bytes from TCP/IP
+Figure 14 Example timing diagram of TLS10GC-IP receives data 40 bytes and 6 bytes from TCP/IP

 · User Rx interface

 The circular buffer concept is also applied to Rx Buffer.
 TLSRxUserWrPtr[13:0] is used as WrPtr and TLSRxUserRdPtr[13:0] is used as RdPtr.
 When the TCPConnOn is asserted to ‘1’, TLSRxUserWrPtr[13:0] is set to the same address as TLSRxUserRdPtr[13:0] to clear data in UserRxBuffer for the new connection.
 User can read data via Ram interface (using TLSRxUserDataOut[127:0] and TLSRxUserAddr[13:4]) and move TLSRxUserRdPtr[13:0] to indicate the last address of data that user already processed.
 For example, TLSRxUserWrPtr is moved to 0x31.
-When user have already processed 49-byte data, user can set TLSRxUserRdPtr to 0x31 for releasing UserRxBuffer, as shown in Figure 14.
+When user have already processed 49-byte data, user can set TLSRxUserRdPtr to 0x31 for releasing UserRxBuffer, as shown in Figure 15.
 When there are enough RxData to process in TLSRxBuffer and available space in UserRxBuffer more than half (8kB), TLS10GC-IP will process the RxData and then write to UserRxBuffer.
 After that TLSRxUserWrPtr[13:0] is set to the next position to write.
 As shown in Figure 14, after TLS10GC-IP has operated next 47-byte data, TLSRxUserRdPtr is moved to 0x60.

-Figure 14: Example of user access RxData 49 bytes and 47 bytes from TLS10GC-IP timing diagram
+Figure 15 Example of user access RxData 49 bytes and 47 bytes from TLS10GC-IP timing diagram

 · Tx/Rx operation management